Language

 Amalienborg PalaceVisiting Amalienborg Palace, the residence of the Danish royal family, and its museum is sadly not free, but you can admire the outside of the palace and every day at noon, you can watch the changing of the royal guards, Den Kongelige Livgarde, in the court yard.
 When the Queen is in residence the guards are accompanied by the Royal Guards music band.
 If, instead, one of the royal princes is residing at the palace in the capacity of regent, the guards are accompanied by drums and flutes.

 Nyhavn was once a harbour of ill repute, today it’s the city’s most photographed location.
 The harbour is lined by brightly coloured 17th and 18th century townhouses which offer lots of (pricy) restaurants and cafés.
-If you want to enjoy the a drink here, do it like the locals do: pick up a beer from the closest shop and sit down by the water.
+If you want to enjoy a drink here, do it like the locals do: pick up a beer from the closest shop and sit down by the water.

 ChristianiaAnother district of Copenhagen that should be on your must-visit list is Christiania, a Freetown often described as a society within a society.
 It started as a loose conglomerate of anarchists and hippies but has turned into a tight knit community.
 Though Christiania is best known for its Green Light District, a short street where marijuana is (almost) freely sold, there is much more to it.
 When you get beyond the hash dealers you can find unique architectural pieces and an amazing view at the lake.